10 Great Movies in German: Learn German Through Video

 Requiem is the final part of Austrian filmmaker Michael Haneke’s fictional trilogy which follows seven people in Vienna, Austria.

 The story begins when Georg (Ernst Jacobi) moves into his new flat and meets next-door neighbor Anna (Ulrich Muhe).
-Despite their age difference – he is 75; she 14, they form a special bond.
+Despite their age difference, he is 75 and she is 14, they form a special bond.

-The narrative is about Georg and Anna’s relationship developing, which is made difficult by his age difference to her, as well as Annas father who may not permit their friendship.
+The narrative is about Georg and Anna's relationship developing, which is made difficult by his age difference from her, as well as Anna's father who may not permit their friendship.

-This film also explores how most people are unable to relate to each other because they don’t understand enough about the other.
+This film also explores how most people are unable to relate to each other because they don't understand enough about each other.

 Tips on Learning German through Movies